Strengthening Rodl's theorem: Introduction

 In this paper, we are concerned with {\em partitions} of $H$-free graphs such that {\em every} vertex class is either sparse or dense.
-It is easy to prove that $H$-free graphs can be partitioned into a bounded number of weakly $\vare$-restricted subsets: \begin{thm} For every graph $H$, and all $\vare>0$, there is an integer $N$ such that for every $H$-free graph $G$, there is a partition of $V(G)$ into at most $N$ weakly $\vare$-restricted subsets. \end{thm} Indeed, it is enough to apply \ref{mainthmother} repeatedly to partition most of the vertices into weakly $\vare/2$-restricted subsets, and then add the remaining vertices into the largest set.
+It is easy to prove that $H$-free graphs can be partitioned into a bounded number of weakly $\vare$-restricted subsets: \begin{thm} For every graph $H$, and all $\vare>0$, there is an integer $N$ such that for every $H$-free graph $G$, there is a partition of $V(G)$ into at most $N$ weakly $\vare$-restricted subsets. \end{thm} This can be shown by applying \ref{rodlthm2} repeatedly to partition most of the vertices into weakly $\vare/2$-restricted subsets, and then adding the remaining vertices into the largest set.
 (See Nikiforov~\cite{nikiforov} for a strengthening of \ref{mainthmother}.)

 But what about partitions into sets that satisfy the stronger property of being $\vare$-restricted?
 This is much harder, and the main result of this paper is the following: \begin{thm} For every graph $H$, and all $\vare>0$, there is an integer $N$ such that for every $H$-free graph $G$, there is a partition of $V(G)$ into at most $N$ $\vare$-restricted subsets. \end{thm} This is significantly stronger than \ref{mainthmother}.